Guide to Using VHF Marine Radio

 Marine VHF radio is a global system of two way radio transmission on boats and other water vessels.
 It uses FM channels in the very high frequency (VHF) radio band in in the frequency range between 156 and 174 MHz.
 This frequency has been designated by the International Telecommunication Union as the official VHF maritime mobile band.
 Transmitter power is limited to 25 watts, giving VHF radio a max range of about 62 miles (100 kilometres).

 In some countries additional channels are used for local marine radio.
-Whether your boat is in the Caribbean, Adriatic, Baltic, North Sea or the Mediterranean, knowing how to use your VHF radio is crucial.
+Whether your boat is in the Caribbean maps, Adriatic, Baltic, North Sea charts or the Mediterranean, knowing how to use your VHF radio is crucial.

 Different vhf radio channels